siegeon/magic.lambda.strings/README.md

    :tjobing hansen
 ```

+Basically, the first argument is _"what to look for"_, and the second argument is _"what to substitute it with"_.

 ## License

 Magic is licensed as Affero GPL.
 This means that you can only use it to create Open Source solutions.